raki-project/raki-deploy/README.md

 Send a HTTP GET request without parameters to get information about your application to http://localhost:9081/info.

 ### /raki
-Send a HTTP POST request that requires 2 parameters to http://localhost:9081/raki
+Send a HTTP POST request that requires two parameters to http://localhost:9081/raki

-The 2 parameters are:
+The two parameters are:
 - `input` A JSON file that contains an input for Drill as described in [Drill][1],

 - `ontology` A RDF/OWL file, an ontology.